Mahmoud-Elbattah/Predicting_ASD/README.md

 Publications:

+Elbattah, M., Carette, R. ,Dequen, G., Guérin, J, & Cilia, F. (2019, July).
+Learning Clusters in Autism Spectrum Disorder: Image-Based Clustering of Eye-Tracking Scanpaths with Deep Autoencoder.
+In Proceedings of the 41st Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC).
+IEEE.
+[URL]

 Carette, R., Elbattah, M., Dequen, G., Guérin, J, & Cilia, F. (2019, February).
-Learning to predict autism spectrum disorder based on the visual patterns of eye-tracking scanpaths. <i>In Proceedings of the 12th International Conference on Health Informatics (HEALTHINF 2019)</i>.
-[In Press]
+Learning to predict autism spectrum disorder based on the visual patterns of eye-tracking scanpaths.
+In Proceedings of the 12th International Conference on Health Informatics (HEALTHINF 2019).
+[URL]

 Carette, R., Elbattah, M., Dequen, G., Guérin J.L., & Cilia F. (2018, September).
-Visualization of eye-tracking patterns in autism spectrum disorder: method and dataset. <i>In Proceedings of the 13th International Conference on Digital Information Management (ICDIM 2018)</i>.
-IEEE.
-[In Press]
+Visualization of eye-tracking patterns in autism spectrum disorder: method and dataset.
+In Proceedings of the 13th International Conference on Digital Information Management (ICDIM 2018).IEEE.
+[URL]